Text Size

 • An ICT network that has systems and rules in place to safeguard your child as far as possible from inappropriate materials.

-• Access to all Sandwell Academy’s policy documents, available by prior appointment with the Head’s PA.
+• Access to all Sandwell Academy’s policy documents, available by prior appointment with the Head’s PA

 • Ensure that your child understands the Standards of Behaviour expected of him/her as described in the Students’ Charter.